-In home: Additional practices in place to limit exposure for you and the midwife, like changing clothes after visits and scheduling only one home visit per day when possible
+In home: Additional practices in place to limit exposure for you and the midwife, like scheduling only one home visit per day when possible

 Only attending births of people who are *not* experiencing COVID-19 symptoms

 The midwife, student midwife, and birth assistant will wear masks the entire time they're at the client's home

 We are accepting late transfers to care on a case by case basis for people who have received prenatal care elsewhere and are now seeking a home birth, and who can present their prenatal records.
 We are not offering to attend planned hospital births as doulas at this time.